Posted in:

 Once you know what your stocks and shares ISA portfolio should look like in terms of asset allocation, how do you decide which investments to put in it?

-At Moneyfarm, our investment strategy is built around our strategic asset allocation team, which takes a 10-year view on market trends.
+At Moneyfarm, the strategy for our best investment ISA is built around our strategic asset allocation team, which takes a 10-year view on market trends.
 While we can broadly forecast where we’re going to be in a decade, we know the route there might not be smooth, so we complement our strategic strategy with a tactical overlay to take advantage of any new opportunities that arise along the way.

 1. Don’t let fees eat into your returns

 Traditionally, having an expert manage your money for you has come at a high cost.
-The more you pay in fees, the more your investments have to grow for you to break even, and the further they need to grow to make a profit.
+The more you pay in fees, the more your investments have to grow, even in the best ISA to allow you to cover these costs and break even, and the more growth you’ll need to attain to make a profit.

 It doesn’t help that pricing structures have also traditionally been convoluted, with many investors unaware of how much they’re actually paying in fees.
 All investors should be able to access cost-effective investment advice and discretionary fund management to help them reach their financial goals.

-Thanks to changes in the regulatory landscape, wealth managers now have to adopt Moneyfarm’s philosophy of transparency and simplicity, although look out for exit fees as these still aren’t clear on many platforms.
-When you invest with Moneyfarm, you’re charged one flat fee across all of your investments with us, a percentage that goes down the more you invest, or the more your savings grow.
+Thanks to changes in the regulatory landscape, wealth managers now have to adopt Moneyfarm’s philosophy of transparency and simplicity, although look out for exit fees as these still aren’t clear on some platforms.
+When you invest with Moneyfarm, you’re charged one flat fee across all of your investments with us, a percentage that reduces the more you invest or the more your savings grow.

 1. Free transfers

-Whether you’ve built up a small fortune in a cash ISA or have several different stocks and shares ISAs cumulated up over the years, many investors like to transfer their ISAs into one place to benefit from cheaper fees and to manage their investments more efficiently.
+Whether you’ve built up a small fortune in a cash ISA or have several different stocks and shares ISAs accumulated over the years, many investors like to transfer their various ISAs into the best type of ISA to benefit from cheaper fees and to manage their investments more efficiently.

-When you want to move your money from one ISA provider – whether it be a bank, an asset manager or an investment platform – to another, it’s important you transfer your money correctly.
-You don’t want to take your money out of your ISA wrapper because you will lose the tax-free benefits you’ve accrued over the years unless you transfer it to another top ISA.
+When you want to move your money from one ISA provider – whether it be a bank, an asset manager or an investment platform – to another provider, it’s important you transfer your money correctly.
+You don’t want to take your money out of your ISA wrappers because you will lose the tax-free benefits you’ve accrued over the years unless you transfer it to another top ISA using the right transfer process.

 ISA transfers have become hassle-free and straightforward for investors looking to make their money work harder for them.
 However, it’s important you understand whether you’ll be charged anything to move providers, as this could impact your decision.